-1. Fast food
+1. Fast Food

-The nutrition you get for the calories, sodium, and fat grams you consume is a bad deal.
+The nutrition you get for the calories, sodium, and fat you consume is a bad deal.
 If you find yourself feeding your family from a paper bag with grease stains every few days (or more), it’s time to cut back.

 Some families, especially those with teenagers, find themselves in tense, argumentative conversations over and over all day long.
 But it doesn’t have to be that way nor should it be.
-Make a conscious effort to curb the sarcastic or argumentative comments you make as a parent, and demand that your children speak to one another with love and respect, too.
+Make a conscious effort to curb the sarcastic or argumentative comments you make as a parent and demand that your children speak to one another with love and respect, too.

-4. Wasteful spending
+4. Wasteful Spending

-An overscheduled family is a stressed-out family where survival, not intentional living, becomes the rule of the day.
-Choose carefully and wisely in terms of which commitments you make or allow your kids to make.
+An overscheduled family is a stressed-out family.An overscheduled family is a stressed-out family.
+Survival, not intentional living, becomes the rule of the day.
+Choose wisely which commitments you make or allow your kids to make.
 You may find that your family gets greater joy out of doing fewer things with less pressure.

-6. Failing to eat together
+6. Failing to Eat Together

-8. Skipping church
+8. Skipping Church

-9. Hiring help for all the tough chores
+9. Hiring Help for All the Tough Chores

 Huddle Up Question